 - Supplemental fluoride treatments

-Once kids begin to lose baby teeth and the permanent teeth begin to appear, they have a "mixed dentition", which brings specific concerns.
+Once kids begin to lose baby teeth and the permanent teeth begin to erupt, they have a "mixed dentition," which brings specific concerns.
 Your child may begin to participate in sports, show signs of teeth crowding and make poor choices in their diet.
 Again, your dental professional will recognise what preventative or interventional treatment is necessary.
 This may include:

 - A sports mouth guard to protect the teeth and jaw.

 - Nutritional counseling to help your child make healthy dietary choices.

 - Fluoride treatment and dental sealants to prevent further decay.

 Once your child enters his or her teen years, stress the connection between a healthy mouth and healthy body.
 Teenagers can appreciate how important a healthy smile is, and take responsibility for keeping it that way.
 At this age, they may have braces or just finished orthodontic treatment.
 Teenagers' oral hygiene habits for the prevention of cavities and gum disease should be a priority as well, and the eruption of the wisdom teeth need monitoring.
 Their dentist or dental hygienist can provide the tools needed to transition to a healthy adult mouth.
 They will focus on the following:

 - Brushing, flossing and fluoride use can be used to potentially curb specific problems.

 - Monitoring the eruption of wisdom teeth and referral to oral surgeon if needed.

 Most teenagers will not have enough space in the jaw for the third molars to erupt.
 If this is the case, it is vital to have them removed to avoid future problems – including infection, pain and physical effect on adjacent teeth.
 Very often, if they have had braces, the orthodontist will watch these teeth by taking a special x-ray and making the oral surgery referral themselves.